Singatha/to-do-flask/README.md

 # To do list flask

-A to do list REST API built with flask and sqlite.
+A to do list REST API built with python flask web framework and sqlite3.

 ## Run Locally